5 Tips for Parents of GraduatesMay 08, 2023

 Springtime always signals a launch of high schoolers and collegians fueling up their planes and heading to the end of the carrier.
 Classes wind down, resumes get polished, and parents grapple with a new reality.

 After years of car-pooling, chasing them all over the region watching their games and shows, and making their favorite dessert, it is time to let them go.
 The direct parental tutorials are going to shift to a new model.
 It is time to let them fly the plane.

 The first child to launch carries a particular set of challenges—and so does the last child to launch.
 And now that I think of it, every child in the middle actually carries certain unique headwinds too.

 Five Great Moves

-I have written a short guide to help parents with the process.
+A few years ago I wrote a short guide to help parents with the process.
 Included are five things to do and how to do them.
 Here they are: